codio/knowledge/source/instructors/authoring/assessments/edit-assessment.rst

    .. image:: /img/guides/editassessmentbutton.png
       :alt: Edit Assessment

-or:

-- In the Guide Editor:
+Or, in the Guide Editor, use the following steps:

   1. Click the **Assessment** button.

-   2. Then click **"View Exsisting Assessments"** in the bottom right corner to view the list of all assessments.
+  2. Click **"View Existing Assessments"** in the bottom right corner.
   3. Click the assessment to open it and make your changes.

    .. image:: /img/guides/editassessmentlist.png
       :alt: Edit Assessment List